Sport in Pakistan: Cycling

 The Pakistan Cycling Federation is the governing body of cycling in Pakistan.
 The Tour de Pakistan International Cycling Race starts from Karachi and ends in Peshawar, with about 150 domestic and international cyclists taking part every year.
 This race is among the largest of such events in Asia, covering a distance of 1,648 km in eleven stages with four days of rest en route.
 Teams from WAPDA, Pakistan Army, Pakistan Railways, and Sui Southern Gas Company, along with teams of the four provinces regularly take part in domestic and international cycling tournaments.
 Women's cycling also takes place in the country.
 Other events are the Tour of Islamabad and the MTB Tour of the Himalayas.

+Pakistan has won a total of three cycling medals in Asian Games history, all achieved during the sport's domestic golden era at the 1958 Tokyo Games.
+At those Games, the legendary Muhammad Shahrukh led the contingent by winning an individual Bronze Medal in the Match Sprint, a Silver Medal in the Tandem event alongside Saleem Farooqi, and another Silver Medal in the Team Pursuit alongside teammates Muhammad Ashiq, Abdul Razzaq Baloch and G. H. Baloch.
+These remain Pakistan's only Asian Games cycling medals to date, as the country has not won a cycling medal at the Games since.
+However, modern riders like Ali Ilyas have recently kept the sport alive by winning continental gold at the separate Asian Road Cycling Championships.

 Samar Khan is the first woman in the world to cycle on the Biafo Glacier and the first Pakistani to ride a bicycle on snow in Gilgit-Baltistan.
 She also cycled to Khunjerab Pass, the highest road in the world, and climbed Mount Kilimanjaro with her bike to highlight climate change.
-As the founder of Samar Camp, she promotes adventure sports and women's empowerment in Pakistan.
-She is a TEDx speaker and climate activist, inspiring youth through her achievements in extreme cycling.
-Her work has earned her national recognition and admiration.

-Other notable cyclists include Zenith Irfan, Wazir Ali, Arsalan Anjum Muhammad, Muhammad Ashiq, Muhammad Shafi, Muhammad Shah Rukh, Din Meraj, Muhammad Naqi Mallick, Awais khan, Muhammad Hafeez, Saleem Farooqi, Abdul Razzaq Baloch, Imtiaz Bhatti, Sidra Sadaf, Sabia Abbat, Lal Bakhsh and Noorena Shams.
+Other notable cyclists include Wazir Ali, Arsalan Anjum Muhammad, Muhammad Shafi, Din Meraj, Muhammad Naqi Mallick, Awais khan, Muhammad Hafeez, Imtiaz Bhatti, Sidra Sadaf, Sabia Abbat, Zenith Irfan, Lal Bakhsh and Noorena Shams.